abrvkh/abrvkh.github.io/index.md

 <img class="profile-picture" src="square_photo.png">

-I research how to improve machine's ability to understand and engage with the world through language.
-I’m also interested in how our society will be reshaped by having access to and interacting with these increasingly capable AI models.
+I work on improving a machine's ability to understand and engage with the world.
+I'm interested in how society will decide to shape the way we interact with technology, approach problem-solving, and think about creativity.

+At Imperial College London, I lead a research group focused on AI interpretability and robustness.
+I consult on AI deployment, training, fine-tuning, retrieval, and safety.
+I also work with founders and investors on complex, interdisciplinary problems.

+## My research
-When GPT-3.5 launched, I shrugged it off as a fun gimmick.
-Now?
-I can’t imagine my day without LLMs.
-These models are rewriting what’s possible in how we interact with technology, approach problem-solving, and even think about creativity.
-Yet, there are lots of challenges and unanswered questions about their behavior.
-Here’s what I’m diving into:
+AI models are (seemingly) highly capable, but there are lots of challenges and unanswered questions about their behavior.
+I'm currently looking into:

 **Refined control**
 Task performance depends heavily on how prompts are structured.
 Post-training has advanced models' instruction-following capabilities, but language is more a bridge than a perfect mirror of thought: some concepts defy precise expression through text, and crafting the right contexts to elicit specific behaviors can be challenging.
 Furthermore, models remain fragile: small prompt tweaks or adversarial inputs can lead to harmful or erroneous outputs.
 Research shows that models encode high-level representations of the world.
 I explore how we can leverage these representations to obtain an additional lever of control on the model's behavior.